EMS students practicing CPR

 Program Information

-Foothill College begins a new Paramedic Program each Fall.
+Foothill College begins a new Paramedic Program each fall.
+We offer both an AS, associate in science degree, and CA, certificate of achievement.

 Upon completion of the program, students are prepared to enter the workforce as competent entry-level Paramedics.
 Participants have demonstrated successful performance in the cognitive (knowledge), psycomotor (skills), and affective (behavior) learning domains.
 Graduates are qualified to apply for State and National paramedic licensure.